Skip to content

 Short answers, pulled from the story.

-What is the earliest known example of travel literature and when was it written?
+What are the earliest known examples of travel literature?